PowerShell/vscode-powershell/examples/README.md

 *NOTE: For a more comfortable reading experience, use the key combination `Ctrl+Shift+V`*

-This folder contains a few basic PowerShell script files that you can use to experiment with the new PowerShell editing and debugging capabilities.
+This folder contains a few basic PowerShell script files that you can use to experiment with the new PowerShell editing debugging capabilities as well as an early preview of a workflow for publishing a module to the PowerShell Gallery.

 Here are some ideas for what you can try with these scripts:

 ## Language Features